CasoGiuseppe/vue-base-architecture/README.md

 ### Update the Layout

+#### Update vite.config.ts

 Go to the layout project and update its configuration to include the new microfrontend.
-This usually involves updating the `vite.config.js` file to consume the new `remoteEntry.js`.
+This usually involves updating the `vite.config.ts` file to consume the new `remoteEntry.js`.

 ```typescript
 // vite.config.ts of the layout